BrodyEscalera/URL-Shortener/readme.md

   "createdAt": "2016-10-31T00:27:33.000Z"
 }
 ```
-Based on the json object you can Delete, Read, & Update by supplying the id to the Url:
+Based on the json object you can Delete, Read, & Update using Delete, GET and POST respectively by supplying the id to the Url:
 ```http localhost:3000/api/v1/url/id  ```

 or in this case